 The Mother Of Family Therapy: Virginia Satir

-The Early Life Of Virginia Satir
+The Life Of Virginia Satir

-Born on June 26, 1916, in Neillsville, Wisconsin, Satir grew up as a curious child with a passion for learning.
+Born on June 26, 1916, in Neillsville, Wisconsin, Satir grew up a curious, bright child with a passion for learning.
 She taught herself how to read early on and quickly became curious about uncovering truths, even stating that she had desired to become a detective in her younger years.
-A dedicated and passionate woman, she would go on to attend high school during the Great Depression and held a part-time job to help her family all while attending extra courses.
+A dedicated and passionate youth, she went on to attend high school during the Great Depression and hold a part-time job to help her family, all while attending extra courses.

 The Satir Method

 When families seek professional advice from certified social workers or other mental health professionals, they may find a sense of peace and balance.
 A smoother and closer relationship may then develop, which proves that this relationship education is worth the time and effort as time goes on.

 The issues experienced by one person can affect the whole family, which is why Satir stressed that entire families, including the parents, should seek treatment.

 Much like the more holistic approaches to talk therapy, the Satir method posits that all people are connected through similar life energy.
 This is especially true with families who are frequently near each other.
 That joined energy can easily influence emotions, behaviors, and mental conditions.
 These ideas about families led Satir to develop different techniques, such as role-plays, to treat systemic and individual concerns.

 Since this method assumes that everyone passes energy to one another, there are a few truths Satir believed to be evident in people.
 She believed that everyone was equally good at their core and that all humans experience the world in much the same fashion through physical sensations, emotions, thinking, experiencing, etc. Satir believed that every person can change and that focusing on this can help people in the healing process.
 She believed that children born into a healthy family system have a much better chance of maintaining positive menta; health outcomes.